spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/click-and-collect-feature-walkthrough/product-offer-service-point-availability-subdomain-walkthrough.md

 **\Spryker\Client\ProductOfferServicePointAvailabilityCalculatorStorageExtension\Dependency\Plugin\ProductOfferServicePointAvailabilityCalculatorStrategyPluginInterface**

-An example:
+Example:

 **\Spryker\Client\ClickAndCollectExample\Plugin\ExampleClickAndCollectProductOfferServicePointAvailabilityCalculatorStrategyPlugin**

-The plugin calculates product offer availabilities per service point for each item in request based on the provided conditions.
+This plugin calculates product offer availabilities per service point for each item in the request based on the provided conditions.

 ## 3. Extension point for filtering data about the availability of a product offer at a service point.

-Provides ability to filter product offer service point availability collection by provided criteria.
+Provides the ability to filter product offer service point availability collection by provided criteria.
 The plugin gets executed after a list of `ProductOfferServicePointAvailabilityResponseItemTransfer` is created.

 **\Spryker\Client\ProductOfferServicePointAvailabilityStorageExtension\Dependency\Plugin\ProductOfferServicePointAvailabilityFilterPluginInterface**

-An example:
+Example:

 **\Spryker\Client\ProductOfferShipmentTypeAvailabilityStorage\Plugin\ProductOfferServicePointAvailabilityStorage\ShipmentTypeProductOfferServicePointAvailabilityFilterPlugin**

-The plugin filters product offer availability data at the service point by shipment type in case of its existence in the criteria of the availability request.
+This plugin filters product offer availability data at the service point by shipment type if it exists in the criteria of the availability request.